HBLink-org/hblink3/README.md

 **Using docker version**

-To use with provided docker configuration you will need:
+To work with provided docker setup you will need:
-* A private repository with your configuration files (all .cfg files in repo will be copyed to the application root directory on start)
+* A private repository with your configuration files (all .cfg files in repo will be copyed to the application root directory on start up)
-* A service user able to read your private repository
+* A service user able to read your private repository (or be brave and publish your configuration, or be really brave and give your username and password to the docker)
 * A server with docker installed
 * Follow this simple steps: